Mark S. Wrighton: Early life and education

 Wrighton was born in Jacksonville, Florida, and his father spent most of his career in the United States Navy.
 Wrighton moved with his family from Jacksonville to Virginia, Tennessee, Maryland, and Newfoundland, and he went to high school in Pensacola, Florida.

 Initially, Wrighton intended to study mathematics and government at Florida State University.
 Instead, inspired by his freshman chemistry professor, Edward Mellon, he switched his major to chemistry.
 Jack Saltiel became his advisor and mentor, and he continued undergraduate research in the area of organic photochemistry.
 Wrighton received his bachelor's degree with honors in chemistry at Florida State University in 1969, winning the Monsanto Chemistry Award for outstanding research.
-He received his PhD in 1972 at the age of 22 from the California Institute of Technology, working under Harry B. Gray and George S. Hammond.
+He received his PhD in 1972 at the age of 22 from California Institute of Technology, working under Harry B. Gray and George S. Hammond.
 His doctoral dissertation subject was Photoprocesses in Metal-Containing Molecules.
 At Caltech, he became the first recipient of the Herbert Newby McCoy Award.